dwarvesf/playbook/engineering/workflow.md

 - There is only the **team member** who has autonomy and responsibility to meet the goals of the sprint.
 - And there is the **Scrum master** who is the team member turning into a coach.
 He works to remove any impediments that are obstructing the team from achieving its sprint goals.
 The role was supposed to be temporary.
 A mature team doesn't need a permanent coach.

 Scrum encourages teams to learn through experiences, self-organize while working on a problem, and reflect on their wins and losses to continuously improve.
-Three pillars to make Scrum successful are Inspection, Transparency, Adaptation in the feedback loop.
+Three pillars to make Scrum successful are Inspection, Transparency, Adaptation in the **feedback loop**.

 ![](/engineering/img/sprint_cycle-c.png)